irvingreid/addon-telemetry/sync-reads/README.md

 sync-reads
 ===============

-Scripts to analyze Mozilla Telemetry data about synchronous loads of the XPI Provider database
+Scripts to analyze Mozilla Telemetry data about synchronous and late loads of the XPI Provider database.